Installation#

 The pyproject.toml

 contains metadata about your project.
 You will use this file to specify dependencies and other details about the project.
-You can edit this file manually, but it’s recommended to use uv commands to manage dependencies, as they also update the lockfile and the project environment.
+You can edit this file manually, but it’s recommended to use uv commands to manage dependencies, as they also update the lockfile and the virtual environment.

 uv add <PACKAGE>